jbandi/eeboo/README.md

 - [Files and Directories](#Files and Directories)

 ## Requirements

-To build this software you need at least
+To build this software you need at least following packages installed globally on your system:
 * node version >= 8.0.0
 * yarn version >= 0.24.5

 ## Installation

-Install required software packages and libraries
+Install all required software packages and libraries
 ```
  #> yarn install
 ```

 ## Run

-Run the API service on port 3001
+Run the API service on localhost listening on port 3001
 ```
  #> yarn start
 ```
 ## Available Scripts

 ### `yarn start`
 Runs a node.js express server listening on port 3001.
 The Server runs in DEV mode

 ### `yarn test`
 Runs all tests against a real firebase datastore.
 The Server runs in TEST mode and connects to a specific Test firebase instance.

 ### `yarn start-test`
 Runs a node.js express server listening on port 3001 The Server runs in TEST mode and thus connects to a firebase TEST  database instance.
 This command is mainly used to debug test cases

 ### `yarn lint`
 Runs JavaScript linter against all .js files

 ### `yarn lint-fix`
 Inline fixes linter issues that can be autonomously fixed by the linter

 ### `yarn test-coverage`
 Runs test cases including coverage information.
 The code coverage is reported in static html files under directory coverage

 ## Files and Directories

-main application
+main application file
 ```
  #> server.js
 ```

-database models and controllers
+database models and HTTP routes
 ```
  #> controllers/models/
  #> controllers/routes/